kmdouglass/website/posts/testing-simulation-code.md

 I have found that a good way to identify test cases in business logic is to look for if/else statements in a rule.
 Each branch of the statement should be a different test.

 Now let's consider a physics simulation.
 I am an optical engineer, so I will use an example from optics.
 One thing I have often done in my work is to simulate the image formation process of a lens system, including the noise imparted by the camera.
-A simple model of a CMOS camera pixel is one that takes an input signal in photons, converts it to photoelectrons, adds shot noise and dark noise, and then converts the electron signal into analog-to-digital units.
+A simple model of a CMOS camera pixel is one that takes an input signal in photons, adds shot noise, converts it to photoelectrons, adds dark noise, and then converts the electron signal into analog-to-digital units.
 Schematically:

 ```
 photons --> electrons --> ADUs
 ```

-Simplified Python code that models this process, including noise, is below.
-An instance of the camera class has a method called `snap` takes input array of photons and converts it to ADUs.
+A simplified Python code snippet that models this process, including noise, is below.
+An instance of the camera class has a method called `snap` that takes input array of photons and converts it to ADUs.

 ```python
 from dataclasses import dataclass